White House signals defeat in pandemic as coronavirus outbreak roils Pence’s office

 The outbreak in Pence’s orbit comes roughly three weeks after Trump was hospitalized with the virus and a number of his advisers tested positive.
 Officials said the new list of those infected includes the vice president’s chief of staff, Marc Short; his top outside political adviser, Marty Obst; his personal aide Zach Bauer, known as a “body man,” who accompanies him throughout his day; and two other staff members.

+Some White House aides said they did not want attention on the outbreak because it would highlight the pandemic in the final week of the campaign and raise questions about the administration’s handling of it.

 The vice president continued Sunday with his heavy travel schedule, flying to North Carolina for an evening rally in Kinston.
-He told aides he was determined to keep up his appearances through the week despite his potential exposure, irrespective of guidelines, officials said.
+He told aides that he was determined to keep up his appearances through the week despite his potential exposure, irrespective of guidelines, officials said.
+Some aides said they would have preferred tele-rallies because if the vice president is infected while on the road in the final days of the campaign, it is likely to become a major news story for several days.

 On Monday, Pence is expected to visit the Capitol to preside over the Senate vote to confirm Judge Amy Coney Barrett to the Supreme Court.